Dance Dance Revolution (1998 video game)

+(DDR) is a music video game developed by Konami.
+Played with feet instead of hands, DDR popularized the genre, spawning imitators and a franchise of the same name.

+It was originally released to arcades in Japan on November 18, 1998.
+In March 1999, the game was released to North American arcades as Dance Dance Revolution and to European arcades under the name Dancing Stage.

-On Saturday, April 10, 1999, Dance Dance Revolution was released for the Japanese PlayStation, adding new music and gameplay elements.
+On April 10, 1999, DDR was released for the Japanese PlayStation, adding new music and gameplay elements.
 A console release was not made for any other region until 2001.

 Gameplay

-The objective of Dance Dance Revolution is to move one's feet to a set pattern.
-Players must step to the beat, matching their beat to the arrows presented to them on screen by stepping on arrows on a dance pad.
+The objective of Dance Dance Revolution is to move one's feet to rhythms and patterns displayed on a screen.

+Players must step to the beat, matching the arrows presented to them on screen by stepping on arrows on a dance pad.
 Arrows come from the bottom to the top towards a set of stationary arrows known as the "Step Zone".
 If they reach it, players step on the pad and the game will then judge the accuracy of the timing, ranging from "Perfect", "Great", "Good", "Boo", to "Miss".
 An on-screen life meter, known as the Dance Gauge, begins halfway full at the start of each song.
 Perfect and Great steps slowly fill the Gauge, while Boo and Miss steps quickly deplete it.
 Good steps have no effect either way.
 If a player accumulates too many Boos or Misses, and the Dance Gauge becomes empty, the song fails and the game ends.
 The game also tracks a combo tally from 4 combos upward, which will break if players score Good or lower.

 At the end of each song, players see their accumulated points, bonus points, and how many of each kind of step they made.
 They also get a letter grade that is dependent on the judgments received during play, ranging from SS, all steps Perfect, to E, failure, which is only seen in Couple mode when the other player passes.
 If players manage to pass all their songs a cumulative results screen is given, totaling the stats from all played stages.

-The game offers three different play styles: Single (one player plays on a single dance pad), Couple (two players play with a unified stepchart spread over two separate dance pads), and Double (one player plays on two dance pads, stepcharts are different compared to Single), the last of which requires a step code to be entered.
+The game offers three play styles: Single (one player plays on a single dance pad), Couple (two players play with a unified stepchart spread over two separate dance pads), and Double (one player plays on two dance pads, stepcharts are different compared to Single), the last of which requires a step code to be entered.
 After selecting a play style, players will be prompted to select a game mode out of three: Easy, Normal, and Hard.
 Normal and Hard are the main bulk of the game and offer different set of songs.
 Easy, which has the same song selection as Normal, limits players to one stage but enables them to play to the end of the song even if the dance meter is completely depleted.